MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # Client behavior {#client-behavior}

-An SVCB-aware client resolves an origin HOST by attempting to determine the preferred SvcFieldValue and IP addresses for its service, using the following procedure:
+An SVCB-aware client resolves a service with hostname $HOST by attempting to determine the preferred SvcFieldValue and IP addresses for its service, using the following procedure:

+1. Let $SVCB_QNAME be $HOST, plus appropriate prefixes for the scheme (see {{svcb-names}}).

-1. Issue parallel AAAA/A and SVCB queries for the name HOST.
+2. Issue parallel AAAA/A queries for $HOST and a SVCB query for $SVCB_QNAME.
    The answers for these may or may not include CNAME pointers before reaching one or more of these records.

-2. If a SVCB record of AliasForm SvcRecordType is returned for HOST, clients MUST loop back to step 1 replacing HOST with SvcDomainName, subject to chain length limits and loop detection heuristics (see
+3. If a SVCB record of AliasForm SvcRecordType is returned for $SVCB_QNAME, clients MUST set $HOST and $SVCB_QNAME to SvcDomainName (without additional prefixes) and loop back to step 2, subject to chain length limits and loop detection heuristics (see
    {{client-failures}}).

-3. If one or more SVCB records of ServiceForm SvcRecordType are returned for HOST, clients should select the highest-priority compatible record with acceptable parameters, and resolve AAAA and/or A records for its SvcDomainName if they are not already available.
+4. If one or more SVCB records of ServiceForm SvcRecordType are returned for $SVCB_QNAME, clients should select the highest-priority compatible record with acceptable parameters, and resolve AAAA and/or A records for its SvcDomainName if they are not already available.
 These are the preferred SvcFieldValue and IP addresses.
 If the connection fails, the client MAY try to connect using values from a lower-priority record.
-   If none of the options succeed, the client SHOULD connect to the origin server directly.
+   If none of the options succeed, the client SHOULD connect to the authority address directly.

-4. If a SVCB record for HOST does not exist, the received AAAA and/or A records are the preferred IP addresses and there is no SvcFieldValue.
+5. If a SVCB record for $SVCB_QNAME does not exist, the received AAAA and/or A records are the preferred IP addresses and there is no SvcFieldValue.

-This procedure does not rely on any recursive or authoritative server to comply with this specification or have any awareness of SVCB.
+This procedure does not rely on any recursive or authoritative DNS server to comply with this specification or have any awareness of SVCB.

 When selecting between AAAA and A records to use, clients may use an approach